enzolutions/generator-marionette-drupal/README.md

 ![MarionetteJS sample application](https://raw.githubusercontent.com/enzolutions/generator-marionette-drupal/master/images/you_marionette_drupal_sample_app.png "MarionetteJS sample application")

-**No webserver is requiered.**
+**No webserver is required.**

-The objetive of this sample application is just demostrate the environment is ready to work and you can use the [Scaffolding](#scaffolding) commands to build your application.
+The objective of this sample application is just demonstrate the environment is ready to work and you can use the [Scaffolding](#scaffolding) commands to build your application.

 ##Scaffolding##